 While countless bookings would continue to arrive a new market would open to The Crew Girls as a number of music video projects were added to our diary, in particular performing with Broken Witt Rebels and Emko, while a move in to the Bhangra Asian Music scene would lead to a number of exciting projects including Major Maan and Lembhar Hussainpuria.

-As ever The Crew Girls would prove their diversity as while enjoying the usual array of bookings they began a relationship with Extra Care Retirement Villages.
+As ever The Crew Girls would prove their diversity as they began a relationship with Extra Care Retirement Villages.
 After an initial event at one of their schemes the progression would see the girls perform to over 500 residents at the Heart of England Conference & Events Centre for their Summer Spectacular.

 This look back over our history has given us such a thrill, replaying so many happy memories and remembering the events and people we have met along the way.